luka-group/Execution-Grounded-Reasoning/README.md

 # Code Execution as Grounded Supervision for LLM Reasoning

-This is the official repository for [Code Execution as Grounded Supervision for LLM Reasoning]()
+This is the official repository for [Code Execution as Grounded Supervision for LLM Reasoning](https://arxiv.org/pdf/2506.10343) (EMNLP 2025)

 ## Introduction